 The only live music and variety show aired nationwide today, A Prairie Home Companion is a Saturday night staple for radio audiences everywhere.
 For 42 years, the program has built a large and loyal audience, with nearly 3.5 million fans tuning in to enjoy the show each week.

-The show will continue to be broadcast live on Saturday nights from the Fitzgerald Theater in St. Paul, as well from venues across the country, including The Town Hall in New York, and will showcase unparalleled guests and new digital content.
+The show will continue to be broadcast live on Saturday nights from the Fitzgerald Theater in St. Paul, as well from venues across the country, including The Town Hall in New York, and will showcase unparalleled guests - Corinne Bailey Rae and Marcus Mumford - as well as new digital content.
 The next version of A Prairie Home Companion is expected to draw new, younger audiences while still engaging longtime fans.
 Each of the new live shows will feature a mix of well-known and up-and-coming musicians, humor with sketch comedy and spoken word, plus an original ‘Song of the Week’ composed by Thile.

 Last summer, Keillor announced that Thile was his choice to take the reins as host.
 He added in an interview that selecting Thile as host was “the best idea I’ve had since Powdermilk Biscuits.”

 “Garrison created a template that I think is immortal.
 It doesn’t feel like any kind of constraint.
 It’s like a license.
 I feel like I have my license to go and make some good radio. … The prospect of getting to make things for people on a weekly basis … is beyond compare.
 It’s what I love to do.” — Chris Thile in an interview with the AP [Goodbye, Lake Wobegon: ‘Prairie Home’ is getting a new host]